 His personal happy moments are when he finds the time to open up a novel again.

-Darren is about to graduate from the University of Aberdeen, Scotland, with a Bachelor of Science in Psychology.
+Darren is a recent graduate from the University of Aberdeen, Scotland, with a Bachelor of Science in Psychology.
 His main research interests lie in cognitive neuroscience, meta-cognition, and generally all things ‘consciousness’.
 He plans on eventually applying for a Master of Research course in neuroscience but for now he is going to embark on a gap year and switch his mind to other things such as re-exploring what is means to not undergo formal education day in and day out.
 Apart from that, he enjoys Latin social dance (e.g. Salsa, Bachata, etc.), over-consuming music, and silly banter.

 Eda is currently in her second year of her psychology bachelor’s at the University of Würzburg.
 As a research assistant at the Clinical Psychology department, she is working on cognitive control in the context of stress and health.
 When she is not promoting Open Science practices, she is trying to perfect her latté art skills.